rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/SouthCarolinaStyleMustardBarbecueSauceV2.rst

 Directions
 ----------

-1. Saute onions and garlic in olive oil on low heat until soft and transparent.
+1. Sauté the onions and garlic in the olive oil over low heat until soft and transparent, then whisk in the remaining ingredients and cook over low heat, stirring often, until thickened, about 30 minutes; thin with a splash more water if it needs it, and add more red pepper flakes if you want it spicier.
-2. Whisk in remaining ingredients, cook on low heat for 30 minutes stirring often.
-Thin sauce if necessary with additional water.
-3. Add more red pepper flakes if you want it spicier.
-4. Cool then refrigerate.
+2. Cool, then refrigerate.